The Pekingese Club of America Bylaws

 A. NOMINEES AND NOMINATION.

 1. Qualification of Nominees.
 No person may be a candidate in a Club election who has not been nominated in accordance with these Bylaws.
-All nominees, whether selected by the nominating committee, nominated by petition or appointed to fill a vacancy on the Board, shall have the following qualifications: they shall have been an Eligible Member of the Club for the two years preceding nomination or appointment, and if being re-nominated as a director, the nominee shall have attended 50% of the annual board meetings and shall have participated in at least 2/3 of the remainder of the meetings of the Board of Directors during his term as a director.
+All nominees, whether selected by the nominating committee, nominated by petition or appointed to fill a vacancy on the Board, shall have the following qualifications: they shall have been an Eligible Member of the Club for the two years preceding nomination or appointment, and if being re-nominated as a director, the nominee shall have attended a minimum of two thirds of the board meetings held during his or her term and shall have attended at least two of the National Specialties in person and at least two of the annual Board Meetings either in person or via conference call during his or her three year term as a director, with consideration given for personal illness or emergencies.
 No person may be a candidate for more than one position.
 It shall be the duty of the Corresponding Secretary to verify the qualifications of each nominee or appointee.

 2. Selection of the Nominating Committee.
 A Nominating Committee shall be selected by the Board of Directors before June 15.
 The committee shall consist of 3 members from different areas of the United States and 2 alternates.
 All 5 shall be Eligible Members and no more than 1 may be a member of the current Board of Directors.
 The Board shall name a chairman for the committee.
 The Nominating Committee may conduct its business by mail, by email and/or by teleconference.